The top day trips from Athens to nearby islands

 Hydra island day trip from Athens

-Hydra island day trips from Athens are serviced with up to 8-10 daily ferry routes in the summer of 2021.
+Day trips to Hydra from Athens are easy to plan, with up to 2 daily ferry crossings throughout 2022 and increased frequency in summer.
 Ferries to Hydra depart from the port of Piraeus in Athens.
-If you want to make a road-trip out of your visit, you can also drive to the ports of Ermioni and Porto Cheli in the Peloponnese and catch the ferry from there.
+If you want to include a road trip in your journey, you can also drive to the ports of Ermioni and Porto Cheli in the Peloponnese and catch the ferry from there.

-The ferry trip from Athens to Hydra lasts 1.5 hours on average and it is mainly serviced by high-speed ferries.
+The ferry trip from Athens to Hydra lasts only 1.5 hr on average, as it is mainly serviced by high-speed ferries.
 Tickets for the ferry from Athens to Hydra start at €28.

-Tip: Bear in mind that cars and motorcycles are not allowed on the island.
-Discover more Greek islands for car-free holidays.
+Tip: bear in mind that cars and motorcycles are not allowed on the island.
+Discover more Greek islands for car-free holidays here.

 The beautiful town of Hydra